How to Create Symbolic Links in Ubuntu Linux

 find . -type f -exec sh -c 'ln -s "$(pwd)/$1" "/symlink/directory/$1"' _ {} \;

-Limitations and tips: this mirrors only regular files (existing symlinks inside the source tree are skipped); if a destination path already exists, ln will fail unless you deliberately use -f; absolute targets make the mirror portable when moving /symlink/directory but will break if you later move /original/directory.
+This mirrors only regular files (existing symlinks inside the source tree are skipped).
+If a destination path already exists, ln will fail unless you deliberately use -f.
+Absolute targets make the mirror portable when moving /symlink/directory but will break if you later move /original/directory.
 Creating correct relative symlinks is possible but requires computing a per-file relative path (for example, with realpath --relative-to).
 For background on using find -exec, see this guide.

 Troubleshooting Symbolic Links